Selm123/Tic-Tac-Toe-Universe/project0-TicTacToe/readme.md

 ** Must Do:
 1. Fix local storage: after refresh page, it still keep the data, but then after reset game once, it's set to 0 again.
-2. Add music play and stop.
-Change music source to online to make the project smaller

 ** Do:
+UI:
+1. Set transition for elements
+2. Make the background starry sky shine (code train?)
+3. When Hover on element, show the planet name and description on right side
+4. When winning, show 9 planes moving in circle
+5. Use 9 planets rolling on title before start and has no lines, show line after start

+AI:
 1. Add computer level choice (not chess randomly but try to win), use miniMax.js
-2. Set transition for elements
-3. Fireworks when winning
-4. Make the background starry sky shine (code train?)
-5. Use 9 planets rolling on title before start and has no lines, show line after start
-6. Hover red, but no hover red after game finish
-7. Add pvp mode
+2. Add pvp mode
-8. Allow player to choose different images as icon
-9. Make computer be able to move first
+3. Make computer be able to move first

+** Completed
 [OK]Keep track of multiple game rounds with a win counter [OK]Popup window (modal window) for congratulation [OK]Change icon, replace with earth and moon gif